 NOTE: You’ll be amazed how many times your commercial job is bluffing and really is only getting one price… from YOU!)

 So let’s ban forever the phrase ‘commercial job’!
 (As in ‘one-time-only’!)
 Instead, always…

 Focus on converting any “bid” into a regular commercial account!

 Here’s how to do it…

 1. Interview your prospect.
-During your walk-through use our SFS Commercial Carpet Analysis (CCA) form on a clip board.
+During your walk-through with your contact use our SFS Commercial Carpet Analysis (CCA) form on a clip board.
 (Download my CCA form for free HERE.)
 Subtly drop phrases such as “cleaning zones” and “maintenance programs” into the conversation.

 2. Calculate your ‘break-even’ price cleaning all the carpets.
 Remember?
 TSQ ÷ PPH x GPH= Your minimum price!
 (CLICK HERE to learn how to use this formula.)
 Include the extra time to restore this trashed carpet with your first cleaning.